jolanglinais/outreach/README.md

 ## Bio

-Jolene is a full stack engineer at Clause, a legal tech startup, and a maintainer at the Accord Project.
+Jolene is a full stack engineer at [Clause](https://clause.io/), a legal tech startup, and a maintainer and member of the Technical Steering Committee for the [Accord Project](https://accordproject.org/).
 As a fan of functional programming and decentralized systems, Jolene loves developing efficient and beautiful systems.
 She can be found on [Twitter][twitter] and writing tech resources on her [DEV blog][devlink] or [Medium blog][bloglink].

 [reduxblog]: blog/redux-saga.md
 [gitblog]: blog/git-workflow.md